|La Petite White House||Self Catering||Flexible||3||7||1||Travelcot for one baby/infant|

 The terrace has a power socket and we have provided a free standing electric insect zapper

-There is on street parking for one car outside the house plus a large public car park 100 meters away outside the medieval chateau and the church.
+There is on street parking for one car outside the house plus a large public car park 100 metres away outside the medieval chateau and the church.

-There is a relatively narrow circular staircase to reach the first floor and attic bedroom so the house is unsuitable for elderly or disabled guests who have trouble with stairs and wheelchair users.
+There is a relatively narrow circular stone staircase to reach the first floor and attic bedroom so the house is unsuitable for elderly or disabled guests who have trouble with stairs and wheelchair users.
+We can provide a stairgate if you have a toddler.

 Our holiday home has beds for 7 guests plus a travel cot in 3 bedrooms.
 While it can accommodate 7 guests plus a baby it only has one bathroom.
 We think it is suitable for a maximum of 2 couples, 3 children and a baby.
 While we can accommodate 7 adults it will be cosy and guests will need to organise bathroom visits in the morning, mix and match chairs and eating arrangements.